shavuparmar/Happydiwali/README.md

 - `npm run preview`: Preview the build locally

 ---
-Made with ❤️.
-Credit footer links to `shavuparmar.vercel.app`.
+Made with ❤️ by shavuparmar